WilliamsPanLab/ENGAGE-CognitiveControl/README.md

 #### Schematic diagram Figure 1
 [Figure1_Simulation.m](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/383702627a7a52139e8558ab67e68e19692c61f6/matlab/Figure1_Simulation.m)

-This script simulted and visualized data demonstrating the modulating effect of intervention or time or their interaction in Fig. 1.
+This Matlab script simulted and visualized data demonstrating the modulating effect of intervention or time or their interaction in Fig. 1.

 #### Baseline demographic and characteristics Table 1

 [Generate_Baseline_Demographics.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/13928c1f5a0de9e3a4bebac7b93c48de1789545d/r_script/Rmd/Generate_Baseline_Demographics.Rmd)

+This R script summrized baseline demographic and characteristics for each intervention groups and the overall group in Table 1.

 #### Examining effects of I-CARE on behavioral outcomes over U-CARE and delineating individuals’ behavioral outcome trajectories